bww/Archetype/README.md

 ... where `parameter_name` refers to a parameter `id` in your `archetype.json` file.
 Whitespace surrounding the parameter identifier is ignored: `${name}` is the same as `${  name  }`.

-For example, maybe your project needs to configure a database, you might have a file like this:
+For example, maybe your project needs a database configuration file – you might have a file like this:

 	# Example database configuration for ${FULL_NAME}.